 When I was researching places to go during my first visit to the Emerald Isle, Connemara National Park (especially as a tour) wasn’t high on my list.
 Touted online as a ‘must-see,’ I booked a ticket and sort of forgot about it.

-You see, I also was planning on going to the Cliffs of Moher (like every other tourist in Western Ireland) and the Aran Islands.
+You see, I also was planning on going to the Cliffs of Moher (like every other tourist in Western Ireland) and the Aran Islands on day tours from Galway.
 While Connemara National Park had wonderful reviews, I was so much more excited for my other two excursions.
 That is, until I got there.

 I’d never taken an organised tour in Ireland before – and I hated the thought.
 But after reading the positive reviews of this Connemara Day Tour, I thought, what the hell.